earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-003-core-kb-structure-for-dev-kit.md

 ## Overview

-This story establishes a **solid KB (Knowledge Base) foundation** for the `vibe-dev-kit` repository.
+This story establishes a **solid KB (Knowledge Base) foundation** for the `ai-dev-kit` repository.
 It defines core KB locations for architecture, PM & portfolio, and dev-kit governance, ensuring a clear and maintainable documentation structure.

 ---